anz-f5/f5xc-waap-palo-gwlb-aws/README.md

 The Internet facing NLB load balances traffic to the WAAP cluster nodes' external interfaces, and the internal facing NLB load balances traffic to their internal interfaces.

-When an Internet traffic hits the app at <https://app1.x>, DNS resolves it to NLB's public IP.
-Traffic destined to the public IP arrives at the AWS IGW and the associated ingress routing rule sends them to a GWLB endpoint that encapsulates the traffic first prior to delivering them to the Security VPC where traffic is load balanced to a Palo FW for decapsulation and screening.
+When Internet traffic hits the app at <https://app1.x>, DNS resolves the FQDN to NLB's public IP's.
+Traffic to a public IP is then translated to an associated private IP that is owned by the NLB in a chosen AZ.
+As traffic for NLB destined to that private IP arrives at the AWS IGW, the associated ingress routing rule sends them to a GWLB endpoint that encapsulates the traffic first prior to delivering them to the Security VPC where traffic is load balanced to a Palo FW for decapsulation and screening.
 Once Palo is done, it encapsulates and passes the traffic back to the GWLB and the traffic eventually makes its way back to the GWLB endpoint at the WAAP VPC.
-The GWLB endpoint decapsulates and releases that traffic and routing rule sends it to the NLB.
+The GWLB endpoint decapsulates and releases that traffic and routing rule finally sends it to the NLB.

 What the above shows is that Internet traffic is screened by the Palo FW prior to it arriving on the NLB.